Intra-Oral Camera: Your Eye On Your Dental Health

 Our intra-oral cameras have evolved over the years, too.
 They went from big bulky cameras that made it hard to move from one operatory to another to smaller, hand-held ones.
 We now have one in just about every operatory, making it easier to use on each and every patient if or when needed.
 Their powerful camera can detect dental issues you might be unaware of.

 You don’t notice it but the chewing surface of your back teeth will eventually get some staining in their pits and grooves.
 Your toothbrush bristles aren’t skinny enough to get in those pits and grooves to get them cleaned properly.
 Sealants will be recommended by your dentist to help prevent these spots from getting tooth decay.

 Fillings will usually last several years.
 Eventually though, they will break down and will need to be replaced.
-We will start to notice some staining around or at the margins of the fillings which is a good indication that bacteria are getting trapped in there.
+We will start to notice some staining around or at the margins of the fillings which is a good indication that bacteria is getting trapped in there.